teemuvuokko/PatientDataManagementSystem-Java-/README.md

 # To start using Patient Data Management System

-You need to import the sql file found in the reporsitory to your own database server and define the connection in file DatabaseConnector.java to match your databases url.
+You need to import the sql-file found in the reporsitory to your own database server and define the connection in file DatabaseConnector.java to match your databases url.
 After that you need to add a reference for the mysql-connnector-java.jar connector.
 After that you should be ready to go.